MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 A boolean type that is either `true` or `false`.
 Encoded as a u8 with a `0` representing `false` and a `1` representing `true`.
 All other byte values are invalid for this type.

-#### Arrays and Strings
+#### Sequences and Strings

-Arrays and strings are encoded using the same format.
-An array first encodes the length of the array, or in other words, the number of elements following.
+Sequences (variable-length arrays) and strings are encoded using the same format.
+A sequence first encodes the length of the sequence, or in other words, the number of elements in the sequence.
 The length is a `u64` using the varint encoding described above.
 After that every element is encoded.

 ![Array Def](array-def.svg)

-Strings are encoded as a array of bytes (`u8`).
+Strings are encoded as a sequence of bytes (`u8`).
 Note that the length is **not the number of characters**, but the number of bytes.
 In the case of ASCII this is the same, but any UTF-8 byte sequence is a valid string.